HazemElgharabawy/HazemElgharabawy/README.md

 ## Hi there 👋
+A highly enthusiastic electronics engineering candidate with extensive knowledge in the field of electronics.
+Looking to increase my knowledge, skill and firsthand experience as an electronics engineer and to utilize my skills in a renowned organization

 <!--
 **HazemElgharabawy/HazemElgharabawy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.